mentalinc/flick_scrape_halfhour/README.md

 ## Dependencies
 - Written for ruby 2.3.0, but should run on >= 1.9.3
 - Firefox
-- desktop version, must be run with a screen.
+- xvfb if wanting to run headless

 ## Usage